 Two days after the discovery of Compton’s body, the police received another phone call from the killer.
 He said he hadn’t meant to kill the Compton and would turn himself in.
 But he never did.
 Instead, he called the police again days later to apologize for not surrendering.
 He said: “I’ll try not to kill anyone else…I couldn’t help it.
 I don’t know why I stabbed her.
 I’m so upset about it.”

-On July 21, 1982, Carol Kellogg arrived at her 33-year-old friend, Kathleen Greening’s, home.
+On July 21, 1982, Carol Kellogg arrived at the home of her 33-year-old friend, Kathleen Greening.
 The pair were scheduled to leave on a girls vacation to Mackinac Island.
 Kellogg knocked on the front door but got no answer.
 She let herself in, the door unlocked, calling out to Greening and searching each room as she went.
 There was no way Kathleen was bailing on their getaway.
 At the bathroom, the light was on, so she stopped and pushed open the door.
 She found Greening, dead, in her bathtub.

 Greening’s naked body was face up in the water, her head under the tap and her knees bent towards the front of the tub.
 Police ruled the death an accident.
 Those that didn’t agree placed the blame on Greening’s estranged husband, but charges were never filed against him.

 On August 5th, 1982, 40-year-old nurse Barbara Simons was at the Hexagon Bar.
 She met a man and offered him a cigarette.
 He offered her a ride home.
 Simons told the bartender she was taking off with the man.
 She was found the next morning by a newspaper courier who was walking along the Mississippi River.
 She had been stabbed to death.

 Again, Stephani called the police.
 “Please don’t talk, just listen… I’m sorry I killed that girl.
 I stabbed her 40 times.
 Kimberly Compton was the first one over in St. Paul.“